fcorbin567/piccard2/TreeMaker_Documentation.md

 ### 3. Tree Visualization
 - **Nodes**: Represent census variables
 - **Edges**: Show parent-child relationships
-- **Colors**: Indicate consistency across years
+- **Colours**: Indicate consistency across years
-  - Gray: Source year only
+  - Grey: Source year only
   - Salmon: Matches in 1 other year
   - Yellow: Matches in 2 other years
   - Light green: Matches in 3+ other years